Chassis/Chassis/docs/guides.rst

 3. **Alter your Chassis config**

-   Alter one of your Chassis config files to include the additional URL without the `http://`. e.g.
+   Alter one of your Chassis config files to include the additional subdomain. e.g.
    .. code-block:: yaml

    hosts: